 The tour ends after breakfast.
-From Bonifacio, there is a bus to Ajaccio (payable locally; 3 times a day Mon-Sat during the low season / daily during high season).
+From Bonifacio, there is a bus to Ajaccio (payable locally ~ 25 EUR per person; 3 times a day Mon-Sat during the low season / daily during the high season).
 If you finish the tour on a Sunday in May-June and September-October, it is better to take the bus to Ajaccio the day before and spend the last night in Ajaccio instead of Bonifacio.
 Or you can add one more night in Bonifacio.

 What to Expect

-Accommodation is in comfortable 3-star hotels, a simple hotel-restaurant with clean rooms and exceptional food and a lighthouse turned to a refuge with a unique location.
+Accommodation is in comfortable 3-star hotels, and a lighthouse turned into a refuge with a unique location.
 The accommodation at the hotels is in twin/double rooms with en-suite facilities.
 In the lighthouse, you will overnight in a twin room with basic conditions and shared facilities.

 Click to view default hotels

 - Hotel Eucalyptus (Porto Pollo)